tfera/asciiSketch/docAssets/img/readme.md

-# All online documentation specific to image files will go here
+# All documentation-bound image files will go here.